 There are studies which show that mesh is not inert and can shrink, degrade and migrate inside the body.
 Some women have had multiple surgeries to remove portions of the tape which have eroded into the vagina, pelvic tissues or organs, causing pain and infection.

-This device becomes firmly implanted in the body once the fibroblasts have infiltrated the mesh at around 6 weeks.
+This device becomes firmly implanted in the body once fibroblasts have infiltrated the mesh at around 6 weeks.
 Unlike hip or breast implants, it becomes very difficult and sometimes impossible to remove.
 Removal can be risky too because it risks further damage to the delicate organs such as the bladder and urethra.
 Many women have had trouble finding the right treatment to remedy their problems.
-There are very few surgeons in the UK who are experienced in removing this mesh because it is a very specialised and highly skilled procedure to remove it, yet there are numerous gynaecologists, urogynaecologists and urologists implanting it in hundreds of women up and down the country.
+There are very few surgeons in the UK who are experienced in removing this mesh because it is a very specialised and highly skilled procedure to remove it, yet there are numerous gynaecologists, urogynaecologists and urologists implanting these devices in hundreds of women up and down the country.

 What’s happening in the US?

 In America, the US Food and Drug Administration (FDA) has issued warnings about the use of mesh in pelvic organ prolapse and stress urinary incontinence.
 Since then, thousands of lawsuits have been filed against the manufacturers.
 The FDA is considering reclassifying the device.
 They are ordering post-marketing surveillance studies be carried out by the manufacturers.

 What’s happening in the UK?